kanwren/augustus/README.md

 representation type.
 However, this also requires you to provide a new validating function, so this is much less useful than `contra`.

+Additionally, if you already have two schemas `Schema<A, B>` and `Schema<B, C>` and want to compose them into a `Schema<A, C>`, you can use `compose`.
+Note that this is more information than is required to make this composition; the validation function of the `Schema<A, B>` will be discarded.
+If you don't already have the two schemas to compose, prefer `contra`.

 #### `constrain` and `asserting`

 `constrain` doesn't change the type of a schema, but it narrows the schema's